nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ### 5.2.1.
 Add Appointment 📝📅
 **What it does** <br>
-Enables the scheduling of new appointments for patients.
+This command allows you to schedule new appointments for patients.

 **Command Format** <br>
 `add-appt PATIENT_INDEX d/DATE t/TIME`